jshen04/Enigma/WORKLOG.md

 Added in Input and updated README
 Got in a call and tried our best to fix rotors for an hour and nothing happened!
 HELP HELP HEEEELLLLLLPPPPPPPPPPP

+Justin 5/25 15:35
+Traced through the different outputs, found a potential solution in class by forwarding our own rotors x amount of times